OIDC Basics

 Host: client.example.org

-The client would extract the value of the code parameter, craft a token request with the value and send it to the authorization server as follows (folded for readability). https://as.example.com/token is the token endpoint URI in this tutorial (message #12).
+The client needs to extract the value of the code parameter, construct a token request using its value and send it to the authorization server as follows (new lines for readability). https://as.example.com/token is the token endpoint URI in this tutorial (step #14).

 POST /token HTTP/1.1